partheus/partheus.github.io/src/pages/now.md

 ---
-title: "Now"
+title: Now
-description: "Current things and verbs"
+description: Updates, updates, updates, updates
+permalink: /now/
-date: 2023-09-09
+date: 2023-10-14
+tags:
+    - nav
+eleventyNavigation:
+  key: now
+  order: 4
 ---
 > What is a [now page](https://nownownow.com/about)?
 It answers the question "So what are you up to these days?"